 You will make several complex models ranging from storm proof windows, double doors and curved stairs.
 The course also teaches you sustainability, the Built environment and building management.

 Carpentry and Joinery - Bench Level 3

 Carpenters are responsible for large areas of the construction and craft industry.
-Site carpenters are concerned with fixing and installing wooden site structures.
-They lay joists and hang doors etc. Bench joiners are more concerned with producing wooden products such as windows, doors, fitted cupboards etc which are produced in a workshop.
+Bench joiners create the more dometstic aspects of wood work construction such as windows, doors and fitted cupboards, lay joists and hang doors, for example, which are produced in a workshop.

-There are also specialised carpenters/joiners who work on film sets, stages, boats etc. Bench joiners may build spiral staircases or fitted kitchens.
-Some carpenters/joiners may go on to specialise in restoration work.This course will further develop the skills learnt on the level 2 diploma in bench joinery and will specialise further in the complex units of bench joinery.
+Some carpenters/joiners will go on to work on film sets (Harrison Ford was a set carpenter before his acting career started), stages, boats etc. Bench joiners may build spiral staircases or fitted kitchens.
+Some carpenters/joiners may go on to specialise in restoration work.This course will further develop the skills learnt on the Level 2 Diploma in Bench Joinery and will specialise further in the complex units of bench joinery.

 Exam Board: Cskills Award

 Search your career options if you study Carpentry and Joinery - Bench Level 3

 What will I study and learn?

 How is the course assessed?